Brainhack-Proceedings-2015/Earl_HBM_HCP_Nipype/brainhack-report.md

 ...

 #Introduction
-To convert the Human Connectome Project (HCP) Minimal Preprocessing Pipelines into Nipype code.
+The goal was to convert the Human Connectome Project (HCP) Minimal Preprocessing Pipelines into Nipype code.

 The HCP minimal preprocessing pipelines \cite{Glasser2013} represent a significant advance in image processing pipelines in our time.
 They provide preprocessed volume and surface data in native and atlas space, for both functional and structural data.
 Nipype is an open source neuroimaging project for designing imaging pipelines which has been around since 2011 and provides many excellent features for provenance and reliability of processing pipelines.
 Together, these two pieces of software would allow for a more robust, more flexible synergy of pipeline design and operability.